codeharmonics/algolia-strapi-coding-contest/coding-challenge-3.md

-Solve a problem!
+## Solve a problem!
 Company ABC needs a new search experience.
 They want you to revamp their existing search screen.

-Their only requirement is that it includes autocomplete.
+Their only requirement is that it includes Autocomplete.
 Everything else is up to you - they want it to be a great search experience.

-Here's their base app, which includes autocomplete: https://codesandbox.io/s/algolia-autocomplete-js-v1-sandbox-f316g
+Here's their base app, which includes autocomplete:

+https://codesandbox.io/s/algolia-autocomplete-js-v1-sandbox-f316g

 Here are some examples of great search that includes autocomplete: